BarzinL/GenomeSim/CONTRIBUTING.md

 ### Enforcement

-Violations can be reported to barzin@bart.network.
+Violations can be reported to barzin@duck.com.
 All complaints will be reviewed and investigated.

 ## 💬 Getting Help